Transactionalism: Politics: cooperation and knowing-as-inquiry

 Dewey and Bentley apply this 'transactional' view to the domain of learning more than any other context.
 Referred to as the educative process, acting without knowing (described below) often sets up the separation or fracturing of the enjoined phenomenon (e.g., knowing is doing, organizing the mental or physical acts in a pragmatic way).
 Without knowing-as-inquiry, blindly acting as an organism in an environment often does not work with the exception of beginner's luck.
-Acting to understand knowing elicits pragmatic knowledge of functioning as an organism-environment; both knowing and acting must essentially involve inquiry into things that have happened and are happening in order to challenge assumptions and expectations which may be wrong in some context: Knowledge – if the term is to be employed at all – is a name for the product of competent inquiries, and is constituted only as the outcome of a particular inquiry.From the constitutive process of knowing and doing, knowledge is more than "a process taking place" or some "status" located in an organism's [of person's] mind.
+Acting to understand knowing elicits pragmatic knowledge of functioning as an organism-environment; both knowing and acting must essentially involve inquiry into things that have happened and are happening in order to challenge assumptions and expectations which may be wrong in some context:

+From the constitutive process of knowing and doing, knowledge is more than "a process taking place" or some "status" located in an organism's [of person's] mind.
 Knowledge arises from inquiry.
-It arises out of a kind of testing; an iterative process of inquiry into what we know and expect, that insures a suitable fitness of not only in solving problems (finding a solution).
-It insures the fitness of the organism-environment which may vary dependent on the situation, the time and place, or the culture.
+It arises out of a kind of testing, an iterative process of inquiry into what we know and expect, that ensures a suitable fitness not only in solving problems (finding a solution).
+It ensures the fitness of the organism-environment, which may vary depending on the situation, the time and place, or the culture.

 While a person is central (or "nuclear" as in a nucleus) to a conception of organism-environment, human beings as organisms must abdicate any sense of dominion over their social-biological cosmos.
 Being human is but a part, and never outside, that cosmos or environment which they need to survive and they need to adapt to, to thrive.
 Each situation and assumptions about it—and this transactionalists assert is radical way of thinking—must be tested, examined, and determined by a series of iterative moves and activity based on the capacity of that organism's ability to fulfill its desired intentions to eventually thrive (or not).

 Dewey and Bentley later insisted that knowing "as inquiry, [is therefore] a way, or distinct form, of behavior," out of which a transactional competence is achieved.

 In our existing models of formal education, we bifurcate what Dewey viewed as indispensable.
 We, as a rule, segregate "utility and culture, absorption and expression, theory and practice....in any educational scheme" In 1952, progressive educator Elsie Ripley Clapp distinguished a similar commitment to a "cooperative transaction of inquiry" in a vision of education that enjoined those in a community and those inside a school.